-- Upton Junior School is committed to ensure that we develop a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with our pupils/students and staff. - Upton Junior School will follow relevant guidance in Keeping Children Safe in Education 2022 (Part Three, 'Safer Recruitment') and from The Disclosure and Barring Service (DBS) - The governing body and leadership team are responsible for ensuring that the school follows safe recruitment processes as outlined within guidance. - The governing body will ensure that at least one of the persons who conducts an interview has completed safer recruitment training. - The school maintains an accurate Single Central Record (SCR) in line with statutory guidance. - Upton Junior School are committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools. - We advise all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, reprimands, and warnings. - Where the school places a pupil/student with an alternative provision provider, the school will continue to be responsible for the safeguarding of that child.
+- Liberty Training is committed to ensure that we develop a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with our learners and staff. - Liberty Training will follow relevant guidance in Keeping Children Safe in Education 2022 (Part Three, 'Safer Recruitment') and from The Disclosure and Barring Service (DBS) - The headteacher, directors and leadership team are responsible for ensuring that the college follows safe recruitment processes as outlined within guidance. - The headteacher and directors will ensure that at least one of the persons who conducts an interview has completed safer recruitment training. - The college maintains an accurate Single Central Record (SCR) in line with statutory guidance.

-- The school will undertake appropriate checks to ensure the provider meets the needs of the pupil/student, including written confirmation that appropriate safeguarding checks have been carried out on individuals working at the establishment. - Where the school organises work experience placements, we will follow the advice and quidance as identified in Part three of KCSIE 2022.
+- Liberty Training are committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools and colleges. - We advise all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, reprimands, and warnings. - Where the college places a learner with an alternative provision provider, the college will continue to be responsible for the safeguarding of that child. - The college will undertake appropriate checks to ensure the provider meets the needs of the learner, including written confirmation that appropriate safeguarding checks have been carried out on individuals working at the establishment. - Where the college organises work experience placements, we will follow the advice and guidance as identified in Part three of KCSIE 2022.